Japan Now North

 Japan Now North is a week of activities celebrating art, culture, literature and film in Sheffield, home of one of Europe’s leading academic centres for research and teaching on Japan.
 Events take place across the city, including talks with renowned filmmaker and photographer Mika Ninagawa, writer Tomoyuki Hoshino and an exhibition and workshop with Japan-based photographer and visual artist Suzanne Mooney.
 We will also welcome documentary filmmakers Megumi Sasaki and the Peabody award-winning Kyoko Miyake, and host the UK premiere of Sasaki’s documentary A Whale of a Tale.

-For more information about any of our events please contact us on JapanNowNorth@sheffield.ac.uk
+For more information about any of our events please get in touch at JapanNowNorth@sheffield.ac.uk.

 Suzanne Mooney is an award-winning visual artist and art academic, based in Tokyo.
 She won the Aesthetica Art Prize in 2015.